 Kennedy biographer Robert Dallek describes JFK as a “compulsive womaniser” who had an insatiable urge for sexual conquests.
 In 2014, the authors of a new book about Jackie claimed the couple were heading for divorce when the president was shot dead in November 1963.

 In Jacqueline Kennedy Onassis: A life Beyond Her Wildest Dreams, Darwin Porter and Danforth Prince from Blue Moon Productions said the first lady, fed up with her husband’s philandering, told her confidantes that she wanted out.
 Her anger had intensified after Marilyn Monroe’s ‘Happy Birthday Mr President’ performance on 19 May 1962.

 Richard III and Anne Neville

-The last Plantagenet king is probably one of the world’s best-known monarchs following the discovery of his skeleton underneath a Leicester car park in 2012.
+Richard III, the last Plantagenet king, is probably one of the world’s best-known monarchs following the discovery of his skeleton underneath a Leicester car park in 2012.
 But what of his wife, Anne Neville?

 Anne was made a widow at just 15 after her husband, Edward of Westminster, the only son of Henry VI, was killed at the battle of Tewkesbury in May 1471 – a clash that saw the Yorkists reign victorious over the Lancastrians.
 The following year, Anne married Richard of Gloucester, the future Richard III.